G-Thomson/Manu/README.md

 <img src="man/figures/Kereru.png"/>
 <p style="font-size: 0.9rem;font-style: italic;">Photo:<a href="https://twitter.com/edufk/status/1316594859373813760?s=20">"Kererū"</a> contributed by <a href="https://twitter.com/edufk">Gir</a></p>

-The original mock up of a NZ bird colour palettes posted on [Twitter](https://twitter.com/GojThomson/status/1316407456092893186?s=20) included a Kererū palette which said they liked.
+The original mock up of a NZ bird colour palettes posted on [Twitter](https://twitter.com/GojThomson/status/1316407456092893186?s=20) included a Kererū palette which many said they liked.
 It was ultimately deemed to have too much green in it but it remains in the package as `"Kereru_orig"` if people still wish to use it.
 ```r
 c("#5a8b8a", "#337166", "#2C5F44", "#c47c94", "#43394C")
 ```